 Note that it may last a little longer in the crevasses or deep between the petals on thick blooms such as roses, so try to avoid spraying the blossoms when outdoors.

-You will need to repeat the treatment every other day for 14 days or until the infestation is gone.
+You must repeat the treatment every other day for 14 days or until the infestation is gone.

 Reapply every two weeks as a preventative.